NikDev345/Binary-Classification/README.md

 Credit card fraud detection is a critical real-world problem where fraudulent transactions are extremely rare compared to legitimate ones.
 This project builds an end-to-end binary classification system to identify fraudulent credit card transactions using machine learning, while carefully handling class imbalance, performance constraints, and real-world evaluation metrics.

+This is a Machine Learning Model using python lib that help us to find the Binary classifier it will Help Dataset to refine and clear the cluster

+Machine Learning Model Using Python Lib to classify dataset

 The project demonstrates engineering-level ML thinking, not just model training.

 🎯 Problem Statement